 - Poor drainage leading to ice formation: When drainage issues lead to standing water that later freezes, the property owner may be held accountable if they fail to address the source of the hazard.

 Each case is unique, and factors like the location of the fall, the severity of the ice, and the property owner’s actions all play a role in establishing liability.
-Our New York City personal injury lawyers have years of experience in civil law and can help determine who is at fault for your accident.
+An attorney with years of experience in civil law can help determine who is at fault for your accident.

 - Duty of care: The property owner had a responsibility to maintain safe walkways and prevent icy hazards.